-Figure 2.8 Alongside Teradata Execution in Asymmetric Mode
+Figure 3.9 Alongside-Teradata Execution in Asymmetric Mode

-The HPLOGISTIC Procedure

-Performance In formation
+Performance Information

-Host Node data_appliance.sas.com
+Host Node data_appliance.sas.co

 Execution Mode Distributed

-Grid Mode Asymmetric

 Number of Compute Nodes 10

 Number of Threads per Node 24

+.

+Da ta Access In torma ition

+Data Engine Role Path

+DATALIB.simData TERADATA Input Parallel, Asymmetri

-You can see that now the grid mode is asymmetric.
-Furthermore, the NODES=10 option that you specified in the PERFORMANCE statement is honored.
-The data are moved in parallel from the 24 nodes on which the data are stored to the 10 nodes on which the execution occurs.
+The "Performance Information" table confirms that the NODES=10 option that you specified in the PER-FORMANCE statement was honored, and the "Data Access Information" table shows that the data were accessed in parallel asymmetric mode.
+The data were moved in parallel from the 24 nodes on which the data were stored to the 10 nodes on which the execution occurred.
 The numeric results are not reproduced here, but they agree with the previous analyses.